 Xtreme Kool Letterz

-Y is Y forgotten?
+forgotten?
 Maybe it's a case of lost/mistaken/confused or dual (consonant or vowel) identity.
-Maybe it's a case of All the other Letters
+Maybe it's a case of All of the Other Letters

 Can apply to a Lettered Sequel